zhang1045343477/i-pi_constant-potential/README.md

 Establishes a bridge between constant-charge and constant-potential simulations through linear interpolation between two neighboring constant-charge endpoints, making the framework applicable to DFT clients subject to integer-electron-number constraints.

 Naturally extendable to constant-potential machine-learning potentials.

+## Usage

+To use this version of i-PI, the external electronic-structure clients must first be patched accordingly.
+The current implementation relies on the patches provided in examples/clients/vasp and examples/clients/cp2k.
+Therefore, before running simulations, the corresponding VASP or CP2K client needs to be recompiled and reinstalled with these patches applied.

+Once the patched clients are installed, this framework can be used in essentially the same way as standard i-PI.
+Users can prepare the i-PI input files as usual, launch the i-PI server, and connect the patched client to perform constant-potential molecular dynamics simulations.

+Example input files can be found in:

+examples/constant-potential/

+These examples provide typical setups for constant-potential simulations and can serve as starting points for practical calculations.